siyuan-note/plugin-sample-vite-svelte/README.md

       Done!
 Created symlink H:/SiYuanDevSpace/data/plugins/plugin-sample-vite-svelte
       ```
+5. **Create development symbolic links by using environment variable**
+    - You can set environment variable `SIYUAN_PLUGIN_DIR` as `/data/plugins`

-5. Execute pnpm run dev for real-time compilation
+6. Execute pnpm run dev for real-time compilation
-6. Open SiYuan marketplace and enable plugin in downloaded tab
+7. Open SiYuan marketplace and enable plugin in downloaded tab

 >  Notice: as the `make-link` script rely on the `fetch` function, please **ensure that at least version v18 of nodejs is installed** if you want to use make-link script.